d4r14h/AI-Detection-Bypassers/README.md

 - Official Link: https://gptzero.substack.com/p/gptzero-case-study-models-and-exploits
 - Archived Link: https://archive.is/dtDra

+## OpenAI AI Classifier Bypasser
+Coming Soon.
+`Pro tip: the GTPZero bypasser works for this too`

+## DetectGPT Bypasser
+Coming Soon.
+`Pro tip: the GTPZero bypasser works for this too`

 ## Educational Purposes Only!
 This open-source work is intended solely for educational purposes and is provided without any warranty.
 Through my open source work, I aim to highlight the limitations and drawbacks of AI detection software in real-world scenarios, especially with a particular focus on the educational sector.